 General

 Heidi is an experienced professional communicator deeply invested in getting information to people who need it in the easiest way for everyone involved.
 Sometimes that involves public speaking, blog posts, and technical writing, but at one point she had a lively cutlery-based description of full-disk encryption.
-She has realized that the best way to scale her philosophy of simple and empathic communication is to teach others, so she is working on a book on technical writing for developers and other reluctant technologists.
+She has realized that the best way to scale her philosophy of simple and empathic communication is to teach others, so she is co-written a book on technical writing for developers and other reluctant technologists.

 Developer Advocate